All TalkSearch records follow the same schema of nested keys. Each top key

 individual config if needed.

-key.
+It contains a year and name key.
 Both those keys can be used for

 faceting.